New Customer? Get Gold or Silver at Spot!

 The two $50 Gold coins that were struck were exactly the same in design.
-Large and heavy (nearly 2.5 ounces) and octagonal in shape, they were impressive in their size and heft.
-Inside of a beaded circle is an American eagle with upraised wings, on a large rock, with a patriotic shield covering the eagle’s breast adorned the obverse of the coin.
-The eagle has a ribbon in its beak and above the eagle is a banner on which is the fineness “.887 THOUS.”
+Large and heavy (nearly 2.5 ounces) and octagonal, they were impressive in their size and weight.
+Inside a beaded circle is an American eagle with upraised wings, perched on a large rock, its breast covered by a patriotic shield, as depicted on the coin’s obverse.
+The eagle has a ribbon in its beak, and above the eagle is a banner on which is the fineness “.887 THOUS.”.
 Around the periphery of that beaded circle is “UNITED STATES OF AMERICA * FIFTY DOLLS.”
 Outside of that beaded circle, these words are imprinted on the outer periphery, “UNITED STATES ASSAY OFFICE OF GOLD SAN FRANCISCO CALIFORNIA 1852.”

 The reverse is a geometric design of concentric circles that were added to deter counterfeiting.